What If Your Loops Were Just Faster?

 How this was built: six months of vibe coding

-That said, it was not smooth.
+It was not smooth.
 The biggest friction was that the model had never seen go for before.
 Every Go example it had ever trained on uses go followed by func(), never go followed by for.
 It consistently tried to rewrite SPMD code as goroutine launches or switched back to pure scalar “because they work”, or inserted go func() wrappers around for loops.
 All examples and tests had to be written by hand.
 Every go for loop, every lanes.Varying[T] declaration, every reduce.Add call in the test suite – I wrote those, because the model could not reliably generate valid SPMD Go from scratch.
-And gopls and my IDE also were annoyingly in the way as they were not aware of this syntax.
+And gopls and my IDE were annoyingly in the way too, not knowing this syntax existed.

-Strangely, the reverse worked well: once I gave the model the rules and the context (the type-checker restrictions, the ISPC semantics, the SSA generation strategy), it could review the hand-written examples and tests and find real bugs.
+Strangely, the reverse worked well: once I gave the model the rules and the context (the type-checker restrictions, the ISPC semantics, the SSA generation strategy), it could review the hand-written examples, virtually tests and find real bugs in the tests/examples before there was any compiler capable of running them.
 It caught mask-propagation errors, missing edge cases in control-flow rules, and type-checker omissions that I had missed.
 The model was a better reviewer than it was a writer for novel syntax.

 The other persistent source of confusion was the duplicated Go infrastructure.
 The model regularly mixed up cmd/compile/internal/types2 with go/types, cmd/compile/internal/ssa with golang.org/x/tools/go/ssa, and cmd/compile/internal/syntax with go/parser.
 It would confidently edit the wrong file, add imports from the wrong package, or reference APIs that existed in one SSA but not the other.
-With three forked repositories, each with its own branch, the context management was genuinely difficult.
+With three forked repositories, each with its own branch, the context management was genuinely difficult especially before Opus 4.6.
 A significant fraction of the six months was spent correcting navigation errors rather than making progress.

 Things changed in January 2026 when I switched to a structured agent workflow: a development agent writes the code, a separate reviewer agent checks it, and a commit agent handles the git work.
 The reviewer agent turned out to be the key – it caught the navigation errors and the types2/go-types mix-ups that the development agent introduced, and it enforced consistency across the three repositories.
 Sometimes I added a final validation step to check that the result actually matched the goal, because agents love to “defer” work and the reviewer will not always catch that.
 From that point, the pace of progress changed dramatically.
 We got the mandelbrot example working in a few weeks.

-What should be reused from this PoC: the learnings, the design (predicated SSA at the SSA level, explicit masks, pattern detection philosophy), the examples, and the test suite.
+What should be reused from this PoC: the learnings, the design (predicated SSA at the SSA level, explicit masks, pattern detection philosophy), the examples, and the test suite if their consensus on the syntax.
 What should not be reused: the compiler code itself.
 It was written to explore and validate, not to ship.
-A real implementation would start from the architectural lessons documented in these articles and build the transforms properly inside cmd/compile/internal/ssa, not retrofit them from a TinyGo fork.
+A real implementation would start from the architectural lessons documented in these articles and build the transforms properly inside cmd/compile/internal/, not retrofit them from a TinyGo fork.

-The PoC served its purpose: it proved that SPMD-for-Go is viable, it identified the patterns that deliver performance, and it documented the dead ends so the next person does not have to rediscover them.
-That is enough.
+The PoC served its purpose: it proved that SPMD-for-Go is viable, identified the patterns that deliver performance, and documented the dead ends so the next person doesn’t have to rediscover them.

 Where to go from here

 The proof of concept is open source.
 The full implementation spans three repositories: a Go fork (type system and SSA), a TinyGo fork (LLVM backend for WASM and x86), and a patched golang.org/x/tools (SSA-level predication and loop peeling).
 We have 90 end-to-end run tests passing across WASM, SSE, and AVX2, plus compile-only coverage for rejected or incomplete cases.
-It is far from production-ready, but it is good enough as an experiment to show what is possible.
+It’s far from production-ready, but good enough as an experiment to show what’s possible.

-We would welcome feedback from the Go community – whether you are a developer who would use this, a compiler engineer who sees how to do it better, or someone who spots a flaw in the design.
-The interesting conversation is not “should Go have SIMD?” (it should, and archsimd is already here) but rather “should Go have loop-level data parallelism, and if so, what should it look like?”
+We’d welcome feedback from the Go community – whether you’re a developer who’d use this, a compiler engineer who sees how to do it better, or someone who spots a flaw in the design.
+The interesting question is: should Go have loop-level data parallelism, and if so, what should it look like? (archsimd already answers “should Go have SIMD?” – yes.)

 Go experiment the language change here!